Sid1125/Sid1125/README.md

 ## 🎯 Goals
 - **Short-term**: Enhance my web development skills by building more full-stack applications.
 - **Long-term**: Become proficient in machine learning and artificial intelligence.
+Obtaining a Certified Ethical Hacker achievement.

 Feel free to connect and collaborate on any exciting projects!
 Let's build something awesome together! 💡